Skip to main content

 Code model

-ZCC compiler supports the medany and medlow options, which are equivalent to the medium and small options in the GCC compiler for the RISC-V architecture.
+ZCC supports the medany and medlow options, which are equivalent to the medium and small options in the GCC compiler for the RISC-V architecture, as shown in the table below.

 linker script

-1. The ZCC linker does not support the DEFINED macro in linker scripts.
-For linker scripts that use DEFINED, the following modification is currently required:
+1. The linker does not support the DEFINED macro in the link script.
+For linker scripts that use DEFINED, modifications as below example need to be made:

 - __stack_size = DEFINED(__stack_size) ? __stack_size : 2K;